Lou Santiago: Podcast

-Using space donated by Strutmasters.com founder Chip Lofton, Santiago set up a shop at Roxboro, NC and launched his own channel on YouTube, Garage Insider TV.
+Using space donated by Strutmasters founder Chip Lofton, Santiago set up a shop at Roxboro, NC, and launched his own channel on YouTube, Garage Insider TV.
 Widely known as a walking automotive encyclopedia, Lou wants to continue his mission of sharing knowledge with mechanics of all ages.
 With projects ranging from a ground-up restoration of a classic Chevrolet Chevelle to rebuilding an engine on a Chevy Suburban, Santiago uses the program as a "How To" resource for car enthusiasts everywhere.
-His website, www.garageinsidertv.com, provides full length episodes of Garage Insider TV, a tech tips page, a forum for discussions, and an online store carrying custom fabricated parts by Swanyago Performance.

-Santiago is also an instructor at Piedmont Community College near his home.
+Santiago was also an instructor at Central Piedmont Community College near his home.

 Personal life

 Lou lives in North Carolina.
 He is married and has four children.